 The B&O Trail in Brownsburg totals 7.8 miles.
 Parking is available at the trailhead, which is on Ind.
 267 across from Frazee Gardens.
 The trail extends west to County Road 500 East and east to Raceway Road.

 Hendricks County also offers short distance trails.
 A .78-mile loop surrounds Williams Park in Brownsburg.
 This course is suitable for beginners who prefer to alternate between walking and running.
 Arbuckle Acres Park, 200 N. Green St., Brownsburg, offers a 1.3-mile paved, walking trail that runs along White Lick Creek.

 6. Beautiful, natural surroundings

 This is one of the main reasons I enjoy exercising outdoors.
 Hendricks County prides itself on providing beautiful, well-kept and clean parks and trails.
-Although they are beautiful year round, the surroundings are intensified during the fall months.
-McCloud Nature Park is a must see in the fall!
-Participating in the Fall Colors Run trail run/walk is the perfect opportunity to view fall foliage and also support the Parks Foundation of Hendricks County.
+No matter the season, there is always natural beauty to view!

 7. Opportunity to view local landmarks

 Several Hendricks County local landmarks are located in/near trails and parks.
 You can see the historic 1876 Whipple Iron Truss Bridge within Washington Township Community Park, 115 S. County Road 575 East, Avon, while enjoying the 5-plus miles of trails.
 Friendship Gardens, 850 Center St., which is along the Plainfield Trails System, features a stone waterfall, historic bridge and a Veterans Memorial.
 A restored 101-year-old iron truss bridge also can be found at McCloud Nature Park.